 IGLESIA SANTO TOMÁS

 Towards the back of the market on 5a Avenida is the Saint Thomas Church, built around 1540 on a mound that predates colonization.
-Its 18 steps, built of white stone, represent the 18 months of the Maya calendar, and once led to an ancient Maya temple.
+Its 18 steps of white stone, represent the 18 months of the Maya calendar, and once led to an ancient Maya temple.

 Today, they play host to women and children weaving flower bundles, selling knick knacks, having lunch or lighting prayer candles for loved ones lost or in honour of patron saints.
 Many K’iche priests still use the church for rituals, and I was fortunate to be there at the exact moment that one took place: a group of holy men dressed in brightly-coloured robes carried a massive cross on their shoulders through the market and into the church, amid fumes from swinging incense.
 A procession of men carrying staffs of wood and brass followed, praying as the clerics marched.
 The group raised the crucifix inside the church with ropes, lit candles and prayed at its base as tourists looked on.
 Photos aren’t allowed inside, but I didn’t know that at the time, and managed to take few snapshots.

 The church doubles as Chichi’s regional museum and has a wonderful display of classic colonial Guatemalan imagery and altar pieces dating back to the 17th century.
 Ideally, one would visit Chichicastenango between Dec.
 14 and 21, when the town celebrates its patron saint, St. Thomas, with feasts, live music, the dance of the “Flying Pole,” and other traditions and processions.